ConsBiol-unibern/SDMtune/tests/testthat/_snaps/checkMaxentInstallation.md

     Code
       checkMaxentInstallation(verbose = TRUE)
     Message
-      Java is installed.
+      v Java is installed.
-      The packege "rJava" is installed.
+      v The packege rJava is installed.
-      The file "maxent.jar" is present in the correct folder.
+      v The file 'maxent.jar' is present in the correct folder.
     Output
       [1] TRUE